ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/map_server/configuring-vector-object-server.md

 | `string` | ""      |

 Description
 :   Frame ID of the given shape.
-Empty value is being treated as map’s global frame.
+Empty value is being treated as map's global frame.

 ### **`<shape_name>.value`**